 Whip until the consistency is thick, dense, and creamy.

-Add the stevia or other sweetener and adjust until it's the way you like it.
+Add the powdered Swerve sweetener and adjust until it's as sweet as you like it.

 Melt the butter.